Linda Hoyle: Musical career

-Naiff's father, himself a musician, owned a music shop and business in Soho.
-The band initially used his own brand of amplifiers and speakers, called 'Impact'.
-However, the quality was poor and Hoyle, pressing hard for vocal volume during live performances, damaged her vocal cords.
-Surgery became necessary to remove nodes, and she was unable to sing for some months.
-She decided to seek vocal training from a professional singing teacher.

 The album Affinity was released in 1970.
 Affinity's contract with Vertigo, a branch of Philips Records, included an advance payment, which allowed them to buy new equipment and a more comfortable six-wheel vehicle, and to employ a roadie.
 The band were busy with TV appearances, and touring in the UK and Europe; even so they were finding it hard to live on their earnings.
 In her interview with Jackie magazine in December 1970, Hoyle talked about the upsides and downsides of life on the road.

 The same year Hoyle recorded the jingle for a Shredded Wheat television commercial "There are two men in my life" with Foster and Mike Jopp, both playing acoustic guitars.
 The commercial achieved much attention in the UK and Hoyle performed the song on the Michael Parkinson Show.

-Annie Nightingale, a pioneering BBC presenter, travelled with the band in January 1971, making a film about their life on the road for TV.
+Annie Nightingale, a BBC presenter, travelled with the band in January 1971, making a film about their life on the road for TV.
 However, at this time Hoyle's three-year relationship with Naiff was coming to an end and she was ready to quit the band.

 In 1971 Ronnie Scott suggested that Hoyle work with Karl Jenkins on a solo album.
 They wrote many of the songs together and Jenkins invited Chris Spedding, John Marshall, and Jeff Clyne, all from Nucleus, among others to play on the album.
 Only 300 copies of the album, Pieces of Me, were pressed.
 It is one of Vertigo's rarest albums.

 Hoyle emigrated to Canada in 1972, where she continued to sing, mostly jazz, with various musicians.
 During a sabbatical year in England in 1980, Hoyle performed and sang with the People Show.
 People Show No 84 (The Bridge), was staged at the Royal Court Theatre, London and the Crucible, Sheffield.
 Since 1984, Hoyle has sung and worked with Oliver Whitehead.

 Hoyle's return to writing and recording was sparked by an Affinity reunion at a private party in 2006.
 After performing again with Foster at Sussex University's 50th anniversary celebration in 2011 (this performance released as The Baskervilles Reunion 2011), work on The Fetch began.
 The songs on this album are all original, composed by Foster or Whitehead, with lyrics by Hoyle.
 The musicians include Ray Russell, Gary Husband, B. J. Cole, Peter Van Hooke and Julian Littman.
+The album was released in 2015 by Angel Air.